hauleth/hauleth/content/post/beam-process-memory-usage.md

-Different processes abstractions (like `gen_server`/`GenServer`, Elixir's `Task`, etc.) can store even more metadata there, `logger` store process metadata in process dictionary, `rand` store state of the PRNGs in the process dictionary. it's used quite extensively by some OTP features.
+Different processes abstractions (like `gen_server`/`GenServer`, Elixir's `Task`, etc.) can store even more metadata there, `logger` store process metadata in process dictionary, `rand` store state of the PRNGs in the process dictionary.
+It is used quite extensively by some OTP features.

 ### "Well behaved" OTP process